The Bankrate promise

 What is a VA construction loan?

-VA construction loan requirements
+VA new construction loan qualifications

 The VA doesn’t back loans — whether for new home purchases or construction — for just anyone.
 You need to meet specific requirements as far as your service goes.
 Those vary depending on when you served.